Gary Gordhamer

 Actions

 Gary Gordhamer has dedicated his professional career to exploring the enterprise application landscape and the digitization of business processes.
 Over the past three decades, he has gained extensive technical expertise in Oracle database, e-Business suite, middleware, and related technologies.
-His professional background encompasses a diverse range of industries, including healthcare, manufacturing, utilities, and government.
+His professional background encompasses a diverse range of industries, including healthcare, finance, manufacturing, utilities, and government.
 Gary is an Oracle ACE Director and is a frequent presenter at Oracle Conferences.
 Additionally, he is the author of “Oracle Database Performance Tuning: Pocket Solution Guide Series For Upgrading Oracle Databases.”

 Oracle 26ai – new SQL Performance features